microsoft/winget-pkgs/doc/manifest/schema/1.0.0/defaultLocale.md

   #### Optional Field

   This key represents the most common term users would search for when installing or upgrading a package.
-If only one package uses this moniker, then the install, list and upgrade command will match with this package.
+If only one package uses this moniker, then the install, list and upgrade command may match with this package.

+  >Note:Moniker is the third property evaluated when searching for a matching package.
  </details>

  #### Tags